 Coriander is a fun unisex indie name for you to consider.
 It was mentioned in the Bible as “the manna,” which fell from the heaven.
 In daily life, Coriander is a herb used in Indian and Asian dishes.

 The term lyric is used for both poetry and music.
-Parents are choosing this name confidence in the recent years, and its popularity is also rising on the baby name list.
+Parents are choosing this name with confidence in recent years, and its popularity is also rising on the baby name list.
 Currently, this name is in the top 300 baby girl name list.

 Even though Avery has been unisex for a few decades, it has now heated up for girls, mainly because of the popularity of its alternative Ava.
 Avery moved from number 802 in the year 1990 to 13 in 2014.
 Jason Sehron and Angie Harmon used this name for their daughter.